Quantum decay of magnons in the unfrustrated honeycomb Heisenberg model: Conclusion

 \section{Conclusion}

 In this work we investigate the physical properties of elementary magnon excitations above the long-range ordered ground state of the antiferromagnetic Heisenberg model on the honeycomb lattice.
 We focus on the one-magnon dispersion and the associated spectral weight of the dynamic structure factor at high energies near the corner of the Brillouin zone (the $K$-point).
-Here dramatic deviations from linear spin-wave theory occur due to strong quantum fluctuations, which are even enhanced compared to the closely related Heisenberg model on the square lattice due to the smaller coordination number, and we find strong numerical evidence for a complete quantum decay of magnons.
+Here dramatic deviations from linear spin-wave theory occur due to strong quantum fluctuations, which are even enhanced compared to the closely related Heisenberg model on the square lattice due to the smaller coordination number, and we find strong numerical evidence for a complete quantum decay of magnons confirming the scenario suggested in Ref.\,\cite{Hernandez2025} and amending it by the interpretation that it originates from magnon-magnon binding.

 We employ three complementary methods: quantum Monte Carlo simulations, series expansion, and continuous similarity transformations.
 From QMC simulations we extract imaginary-time correlation functions and obtain spectral functions (the dynamic structure factor) by stochastic analytic continuation (SAC).
 Using a restricted-sampling scheme, we separate the weight of the magnon peak, which corresponds to the first macroscopic delta peak, from the remaining continuum.
 By optimizing the weight of this peak through the SAC cost function we determine the optimal one-magnon weight.
 We find that the one-magnon weight becomes very small in a region around the $K$-point, while it remains finite at other momenta such as the $M$-point.
 At the $K$-point almost all spectral weight is transferred to the continuum above the magnon.